-1.8 Tracking Nonholonomic Open Loop Trajectories (Grad Students)
+1.8 Tracking Nonholonomic Open Loop Trajectories (Extra Credit)

 Creating these open-loop trajectories is all well and good, but as you've seen, executing trajectories in the real world never works perfectly.
 Thus, in order to properly execute trajectories provided by the above planner, we need to add feedback control.
 Tracking trajectories for nonholonomic systems is also a tricky problem, but for common systems (like the unicycle or the front wheel steering car model) many controllers already exist.
 Thus, we've decided to make this section very open-ended.
-Grad students (or extra credit for undergrads) should implement a control law that will drive tracking error to zero.
+For extra credit, implement a control law that will drive tracking error to zero.
 You may use any control technique you'd like, be it from a paper or your own creativity.
 Feel free to use any heuristics you'd like as long as you can justify their use.